Why read the Bible daily? Do you find that you struggle with consistent Bible reading?

 We read a book because the front cover and the back copy or reviews seems rather enticing.
 We watch a movie because the story line has us so engaged that we want to know what happens next.

 Its the same way with the Bible, if our main reason for reading the Bible is because we are suppose to, then we likely won’t do it or do it haphazardly.
+I find that the months where I utilize a printable Bible reading plan, I am way more consistent in spending time with God.

 In today’s post, I hope to get you connecting with your Why as well as offer you some insights to hopefully get you excited to want to dive more into the word of God.
+Included are some fabulous printable Bible reading plans to get you started.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-Why Read The Bible Daily #1 – Its the Perfect Hallmark Love Story
+#1 – Its the Perfect Hallmark Love Story

 I think the Bible is the perfect Hallmark love story.
 In this case however a girl doesn’t totally hate her job and breakup with her boyfriend of five years, then goes on a spur of the wind vacation where she saves Christmas for this small town and find the love of her life.